Temporal witnesses of non-classicality in a macroscopic biological system: A qubit model for the exciton transfer

 \textit{Creation of an exciton}.-- A photon $Q$ creates an exciton on the chain.
 It is initially localised on the \textit{first} monomer of the chain.
 Its quantum observables are ${X^p_j, Y^p_j, Z^p_j}$, $\alpha^\pm_j=X^p_j \pm iY^p_j$ and its initial state is:

 Once the photon interacts with the first monomer, its degree of freedom is swapped with the degree of freedom of the monomer itself, so that: Now the exciton is \textit{localised} on the first monomer of the chain.
-We focus on the single exciton regime, i.e., the probability of creating a second exciton in the chain is negligible, \cite{dubin_macroscopic_2006}.
+We focus on the single exciton regime, i.e., the probability of creating a second exciton in the chain is negligible \cite{dubin_macroscopic_2006}.
 Crucially, the conservation law is satisfied by the first step of the model: $\left[\SWAP_{M_1,p}, \sum_{j=1}^N{Z_j}+Z_p\right]=0$.

 \textit{Exciton Dynamics and Environment}.-- We describe the exciton propagation with an \textit{XX-Hamiltonian} \cite{kay_perfect_2010}: where $J_n, B_n \in \mathbb{R}$ $\forall\ n=1,...,N$.
-Notably, this model can capture different polymers simply by changing $J_n$ and $B_n$.
-Thus it can be easily extended to other phenomena, like anisotropies in the polymer, next-nearest neighbours coupling and multiple dimensions.
-Moreover, since $\left[H_{XX},\sum_{j=1}^N{Z_j}\right]=0$, this step of the model satisfies the conservation law too, as requrired by the witness.
+Notably, this model can capture different bio-polymers simply by changing $J_n$ and $B_n$.
+Thus it can be easily extended to other phenomena, like anisotropies in the bio-polymer, next-nearest neighbours coupling and multiple dimensions.
+Moreover, since $\left[H_{XX},\sum_{j=1}^N{Z_j}\right]=0$, this step of the model satisfies the conservation law too, as required by the witness.

-To be realistic, one must also take into account the environment, which induces decoherence.
+To be realistic, one must also consider the environment, which induces decoherence.
 Here we shall model the environment as a thermal bath, using a \textit{quantum homogeniser} \cite{ziman_diluting_2002}.
-This is a reservoir of $M$ qubits that when suitably initialised can be used to prepare a system qubit in any quantum state, to an arbitrarily high precision, improving as we increase $M$.
+This is a reservoir of $R$ qubits that when suitably initialised can be used to prepare a system qubit in any quantum state, to an arbitrarily high precision, improving as we increase $R$.
+The \textit{only} unitary that can accomplish this task, called \textit{homogenisation}, is the \textit{partial swap} $\PSWAP=\cos{\eta}\ \mathbf{I}+i\sin{\eta}\ \SWAP$, where $\mathbf{I}$ is the identity operator on a two-qubit Hilbert space and $\eta$ is the interaction strength between the system and the reservoir.
+This makes the quantum homogeniser a \textit{universal quantum machine} \cite{ziman_diluting_2002}.
+Using this machine to describe the decoherence induced by a suitably prepared environment on the system, thus, doesn't affect the generality of the conclusions.

-Initially the qubits in the reservoir are all prepared in the same maximally mixed state, so that:
+Initially, the qubits in the reservoir are all prepared in the same maximally mixed state, so that: